Wessex Scene can reveal which societies and zones received the most – and the least – funding from SUSU last year via grants.

 Of the societies that were not awarded any of the money they had asked for, British Red Cross Group had requested the most.
 They asked for £18,349, but received nothing.
 Wessex Scene can reveal that the society that received the most funding last year was Wessex Sailing Club, and that they were also the society that requested the most.
 They asked for £93,436 and were awarded £13,872, representing 5% of the total funds shared out to all societies by SUSU.

-As can be seen below, the generally more expensive nature of sports clubs, and reflecting the consequent overall greater distribution of grant funding towards the Sports Zone, sees sports clubs sweep the top ten most well-funded by SUSU societies, based on grant funding.
+As can be seen below, the generally more expensive nature of sports clubs, and reflecting the consequent overall greater distribution of grant funding towards the Sports Zone, sees sports clubs sweep the top ten most well-funded by SUSU societies, based on grant funding only.

 Commodore Oliver Aldridge spoke to Wessex Scene about Wessex Sailing Club and how the grant money helps the society: